AgyLuczak/SECOND-STORY-SHOP/TESTING.md

 I used W3C CSS Validator for the CSS.
 No errors were shown.

-Screenshots of the results can be found within the documentation folder. [css validation screenshots](docs/css_validation)
+Screenshots of the results can be found in the documentation folder. [css validation screenshots](docs/css_validation)

 ### Java Script